Bidet Systems: An Essential Reno Project

 Preliminary Research:

-Most of the initial information is based on first-hand experiences after installation of the bidets in a residential setting.
-Websites used for parts analysis and bidet type contrast are bidet manufacturers and distributors.
-Bidet King, a popular website even contains an FAQ and answer section where questions related to bidets are briefly answered.
+Most of the initial information is based on first-hand experiences after the installation of the bidets in a residential setting.
+Websites used for parts analysis and bidet-type contrast are bidet manufacturers and distributors.
+Bidet King, a popular website, even contains an FAQ and answer section where questions related to bidets are briefly answered.

 Analysis: